beccasaurus/andrake/andrake/README.markdown

 an andrake app isn't an android app

 an andrake app can be COMPILED to / converted into an android app (which it will be, in the background)

+...

+OR ... just a set of tools for creating Android apps.  this is supposed to be rake for android sorta.